steffenhaug/parsley/README.md

 The LR table is compiled to (very ugly) Rust-code that includes the table in its own module.
 Inspecting the compiled code can be done with `cargo expand`, but is gonna be pretty annoying to read.
-The table can instaed be printed at runtime, as it implements `fmt:Display`.
+The table can instead be printed at runtime, as it implements `fmt::Display`.
 The output will look something like
 ```
 Grammar rules: